richardy-lobo-sapan/de-analytics-project/README.md

 ---

-## Section 2 — Python Web Scraper
+## Section 2: Python Web Scraper

 A Python scraper that collects product listings from [Shopee Indonesia](https://shopee.co.id) and exports to CSV and JSON.

 **How it works:** Shopee is a Single Page Application that loads product data from an internal JSON search API.
-The scraper calls that endpoint directly — no Selenium, no HTML parsing, clean structured JSON responses.
+The scraper calls that endpoint directly, no Selenium, no HTML parsing, clean structured JSON responses.

 **Mandatory fields collected:** Product Name, Category ID, Price (IDR)